Trauma in relationships

 Post-trauma triggers can be virtually anything – a sudden noise or movement, a tone of voice, startling touch, a particular word, a familiar face or image, smell, music.
 Triggers can be unpredictable and subject to all sorts of factors, known and unknown; one day something is a trigger, the next day it’s not.

 Trauma and triggers – Tools for de-escalation

-It’s important to understand that the disproportionate reactions of a trauma-related trigger, whether in you or your partner, come directly from the nervous system and reptilian brain.
-These are pre-verbal and “non-thinking” parts of self, associated with pure instinct.
+It’s important to understand that the disproportionate reactions of a trauma-related trigger, whether in you or your partner, come directly from the body, from pure instinct.
 As such, they respond very poorly to reason or concepts.
 Trying to reason or explain yourself or your loved one out of extreme nervous system arousal is unlikely to be very effective.